How is Zeffy free?

 • Human rights organizations

-Individual donors can receive a tax deduction on donations covering up to 60% of their income.
-Tax deductions for corporations are usually limited to 25%.
+Individual donors can receive a tax deduction on donations covering up to 60% of their income, while tax deductions for corporations are usually limited to 25%.

-The board of directors of public charities must be comprised of individuals not related by blood, marriage, or other business connections.
+The board of directors of public charities must comprise individuals unrelated by blood, marriage, or other business connections.

 2. Private Foundation

 A private foundation is referred to as a non-operating foundation, as they usually do not have any active programs.
-These organizations often support the programs of public charities with a similar tax-exempt purpose through grants.
+These organizations often support the programs of public charities for federal income tax purposes through grants.
 Donations to these nonprofits can be tax-deductible to individual donors up to 30% of their adjusted gross income.

-Private foundations are required to spend a certain amount of money or property for charity annually.
-Failing to do so may lead to a 30% excise tax under section 4942 on the undistributed income.
+Private foundations must spend a certain amount of money or property for charity annually.
+Otherwise, they may see a 30% excise tax under section 4942 on all undistributed income.

-The governance of a private foundation is also distinct from public charities and is more closely knitted.
+The governance of a private foundation is also distinct from that of public charities and is more closely knit.
 For example, a family foundation is a private foundation run and managed by one family.

 Private Operating Foundations (POFs)